marciovai/tweet_sentiment_predictor_api/README.md

 # tweet_sentiment_predictor_api
-Template for easy deploying Machine Learning algorithms in production to be later consumed via an API by offering predictions.
+Template for easy deploying Machine Learning algorithms in production to be later consumed via an API.

 This particular example is developed using Twitter Sentiment Prediction.